 Internal ArchitectureOPSEC

-How Anonymous Monitoring Systems Actually Work
+How Low-Contact Monitoring Systems Actually Work

 TraxinteL EngineeringJune 1, 2025

-The Zero-Contact Imperative
+The Low-Contact Imperative

 In intelligence gathering, the observer must not influence the observed.
 If a target realizes they are being watched, they will alter their behavior, scrub their digital footprint, and initiate counter-intelligence measures.